 CRISPR (clustered, regularly interspaced, short palindromic repeats) is a defense mechanism in bacteria that degrades invasive viral DNA and other exogenous DNA.
 The CRISPR/Cas9 system from Streptococcus pyogenes is currently the most commonly used one.

-The homologous recombination (HR) efficiency between exogenous DNA and a target genome is very low using the standard CRISPR/ Cas9 technology.
-To improve HR efficiency, BIOCYTOGEN developed an Extreme Genome Editing (EGE™) System which increases the HR rate 10-20 fold over standard CRISPR/Cas9 technology.
+The homologous recombination (HR) efficiency between exogenous DNA and its target genome is typically very low using the standard CRISPR/ Cas9 service technology.
+To address this low efficiency, BIOCYTOGEN developed the Extreme Genome Editing (EGE™) System, which increases the HR rate 10-20 fold over standard CRISPR/Cas9 service technology.
 This makes gene editing with the EGE™ system faster and more convenient.
 EGE™ can accurately edit DNA sequences at almost any genomic locus, and is ideal for the generation of a variety of mouse genetic models.

 |High Speed||The F0 generation positive mouse can be obtained in two months at the earliest, while the F1 generation can be obtained in five months|

 |Zero Risk||Supported by a strong production platform, customers will be fully refunded if the project fails|

 |High Efficiency||Compared with standard CRISPR/Cas9 technology, the efficiency of homologous recombination mediated by the EGE™ system is increased by 10-20 fold|

 |High Quality||Southern blot screening minimizes follow-up experimental risks caused by random insertions|

 |Diversification||Conventional knockout, conditional knockout, and gene knockin, etc.|

 |No Species Limitation||Cell line, mouse, rat, pig, monkey, and zebra fish, etc.|